The IG Algorithm is a paradox:

 In these situations, everyone pools money for a mega prize.
 However, to be entered into the giveaway, people have to follow all accounts in the loop.
 In general, smaller loops are better as they ask less from users, who will, at some point, decided that the prize simply isn’t worth the effort.

-As part of registration for the giveaway, you can ask Instagram users to tag a certain number of friends, comment, or like your posts and page.
+As part of the giveaway, you can ask Instagram users to tag a certain number of friends, comment, or like your posts and page.

 Most giveaways that ask folks to “tag a friend” (including Loop Giveaways) are really great for getting followers, but less so for increasing engagement.
 But what if you just want more engagement?